Top 10 Reasons to Drive to the Moroccan Desert

 Camels aren’t remotely comfortable as a means of transportation, but riding them in the desert — for a short amount of time, at least — is amazingly fun.

-I feel like these two events speak for themselves — and it’s entirely worth waking up early to watch colors like that spread across the dunes.
+The brilliant colors of sunrise and sunset speak for themselves — and it’s entirely worth waking up early to watch the shifting hues spread across the dunes.

 6 Reasons to Drive to the Desert

-To get over these mighty peaks, you’ll most likely make the journey via Tizi n’Tichka Pass, which will get you up to an altitude of 2,205 meters.
+To get over the mighty Atlas Mountains, you’ll most likely make the journey via Tizi n’Tichka Pass, which will get you up to an altitude of 2,205 meters.

 Along the way, you’ll pass Berber mountain villages and dramatic rocky hillsides.